coshinen/blog/pages/quotes.md

 > Satoshi Nakamoto, Bitcoin P2P e-cash paper:
 > * It's very attractive to the libertarian viewpoint if we can explain it properly.
 I'm better with code than with words though.

-> Ygritte, Game of Thrones:
-> * You know nothing, Jon Snow.

 > Jeor Mormont, Game of Thrones:
 > * The things we love destroy us every time, lad.
 Remember that.

+> Tywin Lannister, Game of Thrones Series 3, Episode 4:
+> * I don't distrust you because you're a woman.
+I distrust you because you're not as smart as you think you are.

+> Ygritte, Game of Thrones Series 2, Episode 7:
+> * You know nothing, Jon Snow.

 > Varys, Game of Thrones Series 2, Episode 3:
 > * Power resides where men believe it resides.
 It's a trick, a shadow on the wall, and a very smell man can cast a very large shadow.